 Step 3 - Redeem

-When visiting a participating butterfly trail, simply check in to record your visit and count towards your prize!
+When visiting a participating business, simply check in using your phone's built in GPS.

 Deer Lick Park